-Marketers who use Twitter for advertising can also choose between many different types of campaign goals.
-They can base their campaigns on gaining more followers, improving website traffic, increasing conversion rates etc. Targeting the right audience and choosing the appropriate creative strategy is also very important and Twitter offers many audience targeting options.
+Marketers who use Twitter for advertising can also choose between many different campaign goals.
+For example, they can base their campaigns on gaining more followers, improving website traffic, increasing conversion rates, etc. Targeting the right audience and choosing the appropriate creative strategy is also very important, and Twitter offers many audience targeting options.

-Other than Twitter Ads platform, you can also use various free techniques for building a strong Twitter following.
+Besides the Twitter Ads platform, you can also use various free techniques to build a strong Twitter following.

-- Make your account interesting – If you want to have more followers on Twitter you should invest more time in creating an interesting profile.
-You should choose an interesting avatar and cover images and write an engaging Twitter bio.
+- Make your account enjoyable – If you want to have more followers on Twitter, you should invest more time in creating an attractive profile.
+You should choose an exciting avatar, cover images, and write an engaging Twitter bio.
 Then you need to engage your audience with interesting, thought-provoking and fun tweets.
 You can also add links and multimedia to them.
-Twitter users easily get addicted to series of good tweets about every-day life situations, so you should avoid any type of formal or business approach (save it for LinkedIn).
+Twitter users easily get addicted to a series of good tweets about everyday life situations, so you should avoid any formal or business approach (save it for LinkedIn).

-- Promote your account outside Twitter – There are many ways how you can promote your account outside the network.
+- Promote your account outside Twitter – There are many ways to promote your account outside the network.
 Share your Twitter campaign’s hashtags on other social networks and embed your Twitter feed onto your website or blog.
 Try using analog marketing channels and tactics as well.
 For example, figure out ways to create a unique brochure design that helps your presentation.
-Then, you can use creative hashtag inscriptions and share it on social media accounts.
+Then, you can use creative hashtag inscriptions and share them on social media accounts.

 Other social networks

-Facebook and Twitter are just the tip of the iceberg when it comes to social media marketing niche.
+Facebook and Twitter are just the iceberg tips for social media marketing niches.
 There are dozens of other social networks that can be used for low-cost advertising, including:

 - Instagram – SmartInsights’ research determined that Instagram has more than 400 million users.
 This network is very popular among the young and the restless, who use it for sharing and customizing their photos and videos.
-This type of audience requires a special approach, which includes more slang, fun, and bling.
-Instagram uses the same ad platform and targeting information as Facebook since Mark Zuckerberg acquired it in 2012.
-This means you can save money by targeting both Facebook and Instagram audience with a single ad.
+This type of audience requires a unique approach, including more slang, fun, and bling.
+Instagram has used the same ad platform and targeting information as Facebook since Mark Zuckerberg acquired it in 2012.
+This means you can save money by targeting both Facebook and Instagram audiences with a single ad.

 - Pinterest – This platform is ideal for craftsmen and production-based small businesses.
 Pinterest has a much narrower audience, which means that your pins can have much higher organic reach and engagement.
-The platform also offers paid advertising services, which enables marketers to target their audience by keywords, interests or business data.
+The platform also offers paid advertising services, enabling marketers to target their audience by keywords, interests, or business data.

-- LinkedIn – Recently LinkedIn was banned in Russia, but in other countries, it still works like a charm.
+- LinkedIn – Recently, LinkedIn was banned in Russia, but it still works like a charm in other countries.
 It hosts companies’ and employees’ profiles, so it tends to be more formal and professional.
 LinkedIn offers incredible advertising options, but it’s much more expensive than Facebook and other social networks on this list.
 In most countries, minimum daily budget is set to $10, while CPC and CPM text ads are set to $2 per click.
-In spite of the much higher price, LinkedIn ads can produce a great ROI, especially if you use a sponsored InMail, which delivers your ads directly to the user’s inbox.
+Nevertheless, LinkedIn ads can produce a great ROI despite the much higher price, primarily if you use a sponsored InMail, which delivers your ads directly to the user’s inbox.

-At this moment ad prices on social networks are increasing and some experts think that we are approaching the end of the low-cost advertising bonanza.
-Even if this is true, with the amount of personal data people store on their social media profiles, this type of advertising will continue to create the highest ROI in the industry.
-That’s why in the near future, marketers and small business entrepreneurs will continue to run millions of social media accounts and target their customers with engaging posts, photos, and videos.
+At this moment, ad prices on social networks are increasing, and some experts think we are approaching the end of the low-cost advertising bonanza.
+However, even if this is true, with the number of personal data people store on their social media profiles, this type of advertising will continue to create the highest ROI in the industry.
+That’s why shortly, marketers and small business entrepreneurs will continue to run millions of social media accounts and target their customers with engaging posts, photos, and videos.